hpfem/hermes-tutorial/doc/src/hermes2d/P08-miscellaneous/03-space-hcurl.rst

-Space H(curl) (05-space-hcurl)
+Space H(curl) (03-space-hcurl)
 ------------------------------

 In the tutorial example "P01-linear/02-space" we first saw how a finite element space over a mesh is created.
-That was an $H^1$ space suitable for continuous approximations.
+That was an H1 space suitable for continuous approximations.
 Another widely used Sobolev space, H(curl), is typically present in Maxwell's problems of electromagnetics.
-H(curl) approximations are discontinuous, elementwise polynomial vector fields that behave like gradients of $H^1$ functions.
-(Recall that in electrostatics $E = - \nabla \varphi$.)
-In particular, H(curl) functions have continuous tangential components along all mesh edges.
+H(curl) approximations are discontinuous, elementwise polynomial vector fields that behave like gradients of H1 functions.
+Recall that in electrostatics $E = - \nabla \varphi.$ In particular, H(curl) functions have continuous tangential components along all mesh edges.
 For the application of the H(curl) space check examples related to Maxwell's equations in the previous sections.
 Below is a simple code that shows how to set up an H(curl) space and visualize its finite element basis functions:

 ::